Zhang Wentian: After the founding of the PRC

-On November 12, 1960, he took up the job as a researcher for the Institute of Economics at Department of Philosophy and Social Sciences in Chinese Academy of Sciences, and dealt with the research on socialist economic development theories.
+On 12 November 1960, he took up the job as a researcher for the Institute of Economics at Department of Philosophy and Social Sciences in Chinese Academy of Sciences, and dealt with the research on socialist economic development theories.
 He went to Jiangsu, Zhejiang, Shanghai, and Hunan to conduct a social survey.
 After the survey was over, he wrote a report "Suggestions on Market Trade".
-During the Eighth Plenary Session of the Eighth Central Committee, Mao Zedong again criticized Peng Dehuai, Zhang Wentian, Xi Zhongxun and others.
+During the Eighth Plenary Session of the Eighth Central Committee, Mao Zedong again criticised Peng Dehuai, Zhang Wentian, Xi Zhongxun and others.
 After the meeting, Zhang Wentian was deprived of the right to participate in all Central Committee's meetings and read any document from the Central Government.
 Afterwards, Zhang Wentian again put forward "A Duality of Production Relations Theory".
-On October 1, Zhang Wentian took part in the celebration of the National Day and went up to the Tiananmen Gate Tower with Mao Zedong to have a conversation.
+On 1 October, Zhang Wentian took part in the celebration of the National Day and went up to the Tiananmen Gate Tower with Mao Zedong to have a conversation.

 During the Cultural Revolution, Zhang Wentian was persecuted and received criticism with Peng Dehuai.
-From May 17, 1968, Zhang Wentian was under house arrest in his residence.
+From 17 May 1968, Zhang Wentian was under house arrest in his residence.
 During the period, Zhang Wentian and his wife Liu Ying were separated.
-In order to obtain material unfavorable to Liu Shaoqi, Kang Sheng asked Zhang Wentian to testify on Liu Shaoqi's charge on "61 Traitors Group", but Zhang Wentian did not give in to the pressure.
-On October 24, 1969, Zhang Wentian was released to Zhaoqing, Guangdong with his family.
+In order to obtain material unfavourable to Liu Shaoqi, Kang Sheng asked Zhang Wentian to testify on Liu Shaoqi's charge on "61 Traitors Group", but Zhang Wentian did not give in to the pressure.
+On 24 October 1969, Zhang Wentian was released to Zhaoqing, Guangdong with his family.

 Zhang Wentian started to write a series of theoretical essays that were later referred to as the "Zhaoqing Manuscript."
-He criticized the ultra-leftist line and errors of the Cultural Revolution and elaborated on the views on the basic issues of China's socialist construction.
+He criticised the ultra-leftist line and errors of the Cultural Revolution and elaborated on the views on the basic issues of China's socialist construction.
 In his writing, Zhang Wentian wrote that the foremost task of socialist society is to develop productive forces, and "it is absurd to curse the principle of struggle for the material interests of the people as a revisionist, that is to say, unacceptable confusion and deceit!"
 About the Cultural Revolution, he thought that exaggerating the internal contradictions among the people as the contradiction between the enemy and myself "caused great harm to the Party."
 It poses a serious disruption to the Party "to have the comrades who hold different opinions are framed as 'agents of the bourgeoisie within the party,' because it further confuses the enemy and ourselves."
 In May 1972, the CCP Central Committee decided to restore the wages of Zhang Wentian and his wife.
 Since then, Zhang Wentian repeatedly asked to return to Beijing but was not approved.
 In August 1975, Zhang Wentian moved to Wuxi.

-On July 1, 1976, Zhang Wentian died in Wuxi, Jiangsu, due to a heart disease at the age of 75.
-On August 25, 1979, the CCP Central Committee held a memorial service to Zhang Wentian in the Great Hall of the People in Beijing.
+On 1 July 1976, Zhang Wentian died in Wuxi, Jiangsu, due to a heart disease at the age of 75.
+On 25 August 1979, the CCP Central Committee held a memorial service to Zhang Wentian in the Great Hall of the People in Beijing.